Prepare your home for summer

 As well as being a source of energy leakage, window and door gaps are also an invitation for bugs and mosquitoes to take up residence in your home.
 Prevent unwanted guests by checking your windows and doors are properly sealed and, if there are any gaps or cracks, use caulk to fill them.
 For more information, check out this video on how to seal door gaps.

 If your lawns are looking unruly, it’s time to dust off the lawnmower and give them a good haircut.
 Plus, check out our guide to summer lawn care and the best native grass alternatives for your backyard.

 Freshen up your paint

 A lick of paint is one of the easiest ways to give your home a facelift and the arrival of warmer weather is the ideal time to get rolling.
-When choosing exterior colours, it's good to keep in mind that lighter hues reflect radiant energy and therefore can help to reduce the transfer of hear into your home.
-If you're planning a DIY painting project, check out this step-by-step guide to painting a room.
-Or, if you'd prefer to call in the professionals, RACV Home Trades and Services can help you find the right tradie for painting and a broad range of other household jobs.
+When choosing exterior colours, keep in mind that lighter hues reflect radiant energy and therefore can help to reduce the transfer of heat into your home.
+If you’re planning a DIY painting project, check out this step-by-step guide to painting a room.
+Or, if you’d prefer to call in the professionals, RACV Home Trades and Services can help you find the right tradie for painting and a broad range of other household jobs.

-If it's been a while since your cranked up your air conditioner, it might be a little rusty after its winter hibernation.
+If it’s been a while since your cranked up your air-conditioner, it might be a little rusty after its winter hibernation.
 Check if the conditioner’s filter needs to be replaced or have your central air system professionally looked at.
 You’ll breathe easy not having to deal with air-cooling malfunctions in the sweltering summer heat.
-If your cooling system isn't working because of faulty components, electrical or gas issues, or you are unable to reignite the pilot light, RACV Emergency Home Assist can have a plumber or electrician at your door usually within the hour.
+If your cooling system does fail due to faulty components, electrical or gas issues, or you are unable to reignite the pilot light, RACV Emergency Home Assist can have a plumber or electrician at your door usually within the hour.